demisto/content-docs/docs/packs/packs-format.md

 The image should be saved in the root directory of the pack (e.g., `content/packs/MyPackName`), be named `Author_image.png`, and have a size of up to 4 KB, at a resolution of 120x50.

 :::info Partner Contributions
 For partner contributions, this file is mandatory, and will be validated as part of the build process.
+If the file is missing, the build will fail with the following validation error:

 ```bash
 - Issues with unique files in pack: $PACK_NAME